postgres-ai/docs/docs/reference-guides/database-lab-engine-configuration-reference.md

       - `dbInstanceIdentifier` (string, required) - RDS instance Identifier
       - `sslRootCert` (string, required) - path on the host machine to the SSL root certificate.
 You can download it from https://s3.amazonaws.com/rds-downloads/rds-combined-ca-bundle.pem
 - `parallelJobs` (integer, optional, default: 1) - defines the number of concurrent jobs using the `pg_dump` option `jobs`.
 This option can dramatically reduce the time to dump a large database
-- `partial` (key-value, optional) - defines options for partial dumping.
-Available options: `tables`:
+- `databases` (key-value, optional) - defines options for specifying the database list that must be copied.
+By default, DLE dumps and restores all available databases.
+Do not specify the databases section to take all databases.
+Available options for each database: `tables`
-   - `tables` (list of strings, optional) - dumps definition and/or data of only the listed tables
+   - `tables` (list of strings, optional) - dumps definition and/or data of only the listed tables.
+Do not specify the tables section to dump all available tables
 - `immediateRestore` (key-value, optional) - provides options for direct restore to a Database Lab Engine instance.
+   - `enabled` (boolean, optional, default: false) - enable immediate restore.
    - `forceInit` (boolean, optional, default: false) - init data even if the Postgres directory (see the configuration options `global.mountDir` and `global.dataSubDir`) is not empty; note the existing data might be overwritten

 ### Job `logicalRestore`
 Restores a PostgreSQL database from an archive created by pg_dump in one of the non-plain-text formats.

 Options:
-- `dbname` (string, required) - defines the database dbname to be restored
 - `dumpLocation` (string, required) - specifies the location of the archive files (or directories, for directory-format archives) on the host machine to be restored
 - `dockerImage` (string, required) - specifies the Docker image containing the restore-required tool
 - `containerConfig` (key-value, optional) - options to pass custom parameters to logicalRestore container
 - `forceInit` (boolean, optional, default: false) - init data even if the Postgres directory (see the configuration options `global.mountDir` and `global.dataSubDir`) is not empty; note the existing data might be overwritten
 - `parallelJobs` (integer, optional, default: 1) - defines the number of concurrent jobs using the `pg_restore` option `jobs`.
 This option can dramatically reduce the time to restore a large database to a server running on a multiprocessor machine
-- `partial` (key-value, optional) - defines options for partial restoring.
-Available options: `tables`:
+- `databases` (key-value, optional) - defines options for specifying the database list that must be restored.
+By default, DLE restores all available databases.
+Do not specify the databases section to restore all databases.
+Available options for each database: `tables`, `format`
+    - `format` (string, optional, default: "") - defines a dump format.
+Available formats: `directory`, `custom`, `plain`.
+Default format: `directory`.
+See the description of each format in the [official PostgreSQL documentation](https://www.postgresql.org/docs/current/app-pgdump.html).
+    - `compression` (string, optional, default: "no") - defines a compression type for plain-text dumps.
+Available compression types: `gzip`, `bzip2`, `no`.
-   - `tables` (list of strings, optional) - restores definition and/or data of only the listed tables
+    - `tables` (list of strings, optional) - restores definition and/or data of only the listed tables.
+Do not specify the tables section to restore all available tables

 ### Job `logicalSnapshot`
 Prepares a snapshot for logical restored PostgreSQL database.